IDTdesign/bossxgen/src/documents/docs/forms.html.md

 * You want to encourage users to fill out the form in a specific order.
 * The form spans multiple pages.
-* The app is resized to a tall, narrow layout.
+* The window is resized to a tall, narrow layout.
-* The app displays additional notes and info, instructions, or branding and advertising.
+* The screen displays additional notes and info, instructions, or branding and advertising.

 Here's an example of a short form that uses a single-column layout: